 Legal costs

 Most group litigation cases operate on a no-win, no-fee basis, so you won’t owe legal fees unless the case succeeds.
-However, some may require contributions to funding agreements or insurance policies to cover costs.
-If you join multiple cases, these contributions could add up, even if fees aren’t payable until the claim succeeds.
-Make sure you double check the small print before joining.
+However, T&Cs will likely apply.
+Make sure you double-check the small print before joining.

 Potential outcomes